CAST-Extend/com.castsoftware.aip.datamart/README.md

 After a first install, if you start ```datamart.bat refresh```, the script will just truncate the datamart tables before re-loading data, preserving custom tables and views that depends on datamart tables.

 If you start ```datamart.bat update```, the script will synchronize the datamart with new snapshots; saving extract and loading time.

+#### Datamart Dedicated User

+We advise to create a Datamart dedicated user.
+This user should be authorized to access all applications.
+If ever you need to skip some applications for the extraction process, then you will be able to remove these applications from the set of authorized applications for this user (make sure this user has no "admin" role).

 #### Troubleshooting Guide